oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-opa-flow/create-opa-flow.md

 ## Introduction

-This lab shows you how to create a process application from scratch in Process Automation using a Structured Process.
+In this lab, we will guide you through every step of crafting this intelligent workflow using Oracle Process Automation.
+You will learn how to design, configure, and implement a workflow that not only accommodates changes to Purchase Orders but also incorporates a user-friendly web form for attaching Letter of Credit details.
+This integration of data and process simplifies the approval journey and ensures that the right stakeholders are involved at the right time

-Estimated Time: 90 minutes
+Estimated Time: 60 minutes

 ### Background

-Process applications that you create from scratch in Designer can consist of one or more of the following application components:
+**Essential Elements of Oracle Process Applications**

+Before diving into the tutorial's core content, it's crucial to grasp the fundamental parts that make up Oracle Process Applications.
+These elements collaborate to construct robust applications tailored to specific business requirements.
+Here's a quick overview of each component:

--	Processes are a sequence of tasks or activities that result in a well-defined outcome.
-Business Process Model and Notation (BPMN) elements within the process define the flow and behavior of the application.
+1. **Processes:** Processes are the organized steps that guide your application towards specific outcomes.
+These steps, defined using Business Process Model and Notation (BPMN), outline the flow and behavior of your application.
+Think of them as the logical sequence of tasks, decisions, and interactions needed to achieve your business goals.

-- Web Forms define the interface that your application users see in Workspace.
-You can create web forms from the ground up or you can base them on an existing data structure.
+2. **Web Forms:** Web Forms are the user interfaces of your application presented in Oracle Workspace.
+They capture user input and streamline interactions.
+You can create these forms from scratch or derive them from existing data structures, providing an intuitive way for users to input information.

-- Business Types represent real-world concepts or objects, such as a ticket, a request, or an employee.
-You use business types to create the data structures that are required in your application.

-- Decisions are containers for if/then rules and decision tables that use the same input and output data objects.
-A decision exposes these data objects as a reusable service that multiple business processes can invoke.

-- Connectors define how a business process connects to external REST services.
+3. **Business Types:** Business Types model real-world concepts, like customers, orders, or products.
+They structure your application's data and ensure it aligns with your business processes.
+Business Types enable consistent data capture and management.

+4. **Decisions:** Decisions add intelligence to your application.
+They contain rules and decision tables that automate choices based on input and output data.
+These rules allow you to define logic, making your application's behavior smart and efficient.

+5. **Connectors:** Connectors are the communication links between your application and external REST services.
+They enable your processes to exchange data seamlessly with external systems, expanding your application's reach and capabilities.

+In this tutorial, we'll primarily focus on the "Processes" component, specifically creating a Purchase Order change order workflow.
+By understanding these core elements, you'll be better prepared to grasp how they come together to form the dynamic workflow we're about to build.
+So, let's jump into the tutorial and explore Oracle Process Applications, where these elements synergize to enhance efficiency, collaboration, and intelligent decision-making.

 ### Objectives

-In this workshop, you will learn how to:
+In this hands-on workshop, you'll master the following skills:

-* Create a process Application
-* Create roles
+1. **Build Approval Workflows:** Learn to create a streamlined workflow for End Users to submit change orders efficiently.
+Understand the process's flow, from submission to approval.

+2. **Role Management:** Dive into role creation and assignment.
+Explore how to define roles and assign them to users for distinct responsibilities in the approval process.

-* Create a connector to an Integration and also to the VBCS application using REST service.
+3. **Connector Creation:** Understand the creation of connectors that link your application to external systems.
+Create connections to an Integration and VBCS application using REST services.

-* Create a web form, design the form, add dynamic controls.
-* Create Structured Process.
-* Activate the process application.
-* Test and run the application in Workspace.
+4. **Web Form Development:** Discover the art of crafting web forms.
+Design user-friendly interfaces for data submission.
+Explore adding dynamic controls to enhance user experience.

+5. **Process Activation:** Master the activation of your process application.
+Witness the process come to life and stand ready for real-world utilization.

+6. **Change Order Initiation:** Learn how to kickstart a change order, initiating a dynamic sequence that attaches crucial letter of credit information.

+7. **Testing and Deployment:** Put your application to the test in Oracle Workspace.
+Understand the end-to-end experience as you run your application, ensuring its readiness for practical use.

+By the end of this workshop, you'll have a firm grip on these essential skills, enabling you to create efficient workflows, design user interfaces, integrate applications, and ensure seamless application functionality.
+So, let's embark on this learning journey and unlock the power of Oracle Process Applications!

 ### Prerequisites

-1. Integration flow called *Change Order ERP PO Proxy* and should be active and running.
+1.	**Active Integration Flow** - Change Order ERP PO Proxy: Make sure you have an integration flow named Change Order ERP PO Proxy.
+It should be not only created but also active and running.
+This integration flow plays a pivotal role in facilitating seamless communication between your process application and the ERP system.

-2. VBCS application called *LOCAppTestOPA* and should be active and running.
+2. VBCS application *LOCAppTestOPA* should be **Imported** in VBCS

-The main page for Process Designer appears, listing any existing process applications.
+Navigate to the Process Designer before you get started.

 ## Task 1: Create a Process Application in Designer